I’ve recorded an audio version of this article. Feel free to stream or download it to your phone, iPod, or computer below.”

 I’m a systems guy.

-A lot of people who approach me for individual coaching are already running an online training program haphazardly.
+A lot of people who approach me for individual coaching are already running an online personal training program haphazardly.
 They’re frustrated because they can’t find clients and the continual program writing and email maintenance is time-consuming.
 Training people online isn’t leveraging your time if you don’t take advantage of the software and develop systems to do all the heavy lifting for you.

 These people aren’t working smarter; they’re just working harder but now it’s online.